 These accidents are often preventable, and the property owner may bear liability for the victim’s damages, such as medical expenses and lost wages.

 Our attorneys understand the complexities of filing a slip and fall claim and are prepared to help you through every step in the process.
-For over 30 years our firm has been helping injury victims in Las Vegas recover millions in compensation for a variety of injuries, including a $1.75 million settlement for the victim of a slip and fall accident.
+Since 2007 our firm has been helping injury victims in Las Vegas recover millions in compensation for a variety of injuries, including a $1.75 million settlement for the victim of a slip and fall accident.

 We offer a free consultation to discuss your claim and see what legal options may be available to you.
 There are no upfront fees and we do not charge you anything unless we successfully recover compensation on your behalf.